vittorione94/Poisson-Image-Editing/README.md

 ### First improvement
 So a first nice improvement is to solve Poisson equations on the boundary conditions without considering the gradients inside the destination area.
-The classic example for this algorithm is to copy and paste the eye in the middle of the hand (very creepy LOL).
+The classic example for this algorithm is to copy and paste the eye in the middle of the hand (this is actually me :) very creepy LOL).

 ![Alt text](./first_attempt.png?raw=true)